zacharyr0th/website/public/articles/search-engine-turbulence.md

 description: 'LLMs and the Future of Search Engines'
 category: 'technology'
 tags: ['ai']
----
+draft: false
+takeaways:
+  - >-
     LLMs introduce a new form of search.
 They can answer questions, provide summaries, and generate content based on learned data.
-They're the first real challenge to Google's long-standing dominance and are sure to cause turmoil in the search engine market in the coming years.
+They are the first real challenge to Google's long-standing dominance and are sure to cause turmoil in the search engine market in the coming years.
+---

 ## The AI Gold Rush